NOTICE OF PRIVACY PRACTICES

 WE RESERVE THE RIGHT TO CHANGE THIS NOTICE

-We reserve the right change to terms of this notice and to make the revised notice effective for medical information we already have about you as well as any information we receive in the future.
+We reserve the right to change the terms of this notice and to make the revised notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice on our website at www.Miracalifesciences.com and will provide you with a copy of the revised notice upon request.

 If you believe your privacy rights have been violated, you may file a complaint with the MLS Corporate Compliance Officer or with the Secretary of the Department of Health and Human Services.
 You will not be penalized for filing a complaint.